Singaporean units of measurement

 Several units of measurement were historically used in Singapore to measure length, mass, and volume.
 During 1968–1970, the metric system was adopted in Singapore.
 The metric system is used for most official purposes and only metric measures are permitted for trade.
 Despite these restrictions, fabric is still commonly sold by the square yard.

-System during the later half of the 19th century
+Historic units

+Colonial Singapore

-Several units were used in Singapore under Straits Settlements.
+Numerous traditional Chinese- and Malay-derived units were used in Singapore under Straits Settlements (1826–1946).